dario-rodriguez/devon-guide/Spring-boot-admin-Integration-with-OASP4J.md

 ````
 ### Register the client app.

-Spring boot admin gives the monitoring status of multiple spring.io application .These applications are registered as the client application to spring boot admin server.
+Spring boot admin gives the monitoring status of multiple spring.io application.These applications are registered as the client application to spring boot admin server.

-1. Register  the spring-boot-admin-starter-client
+###Register with spring-boot-admin-starter-client

 ````XML
 <dependency>
       <groupId>de.codecentric</groupId>